 Why S&P 500 Index Funds Can Be Best for Beginners

 Index funds can be a great place to begin building a portfolio of mutual funds.
 Most of them have extremely low expense ratios and can give you exposure to dozens or hundreds of stocks representing various industries in just one fund.
 Therefore, you can meet the initial goal of getting a low-cost, diversified mutual fund.
 Again, Vanguard, Fidelity, and T. Rowe Price are good mutual fund companies for index funds.
 You can also look at Charles Schwab.

 How to Invest in Just One Fund

 If you want to take the most simple route and invest a lump sum in one mutual fund, there are a few options that work best regarding keeping costs low and diversification broad:

 Also called hybrid funds or asset allocation funds, these are mutual funds that invest in a balanced asset allocation of stocks, bonds, and cash.
 The allocation usually remains fixed and invests according to a stated investment objective or style.
-For example, as of October 31, 2020, Fidelity Balanced Fund (FBALX) has an approximate asset allocation of 65% stocks, 30% bonds, and 5% cash.
+For example, as of October 31, 2020, Fidelity Balanced Fund (FBALX) has an approximate asset allocation of around 67% stocks, 31% bonds, and 2% cash.
 This fund allocation is considered a medium risk or moderate portfolio.

 As the name suggests, Target-Date Mutual Funds invest in a mix of stocks, bonds, and cash that is appropriate for a person investing until a certain year.
 As the target date approaches, the fund manager will gradually decrease market risk by shifting assets out of stocks and into bonds and cash, which is what an individual investor would do themselves manually.
 Therefore, target-date mutual funds are a type of "set it and forget it" investment.